tg1482/formify/README.md

 To set up the project for development:

-1. Make sure you have Node.js and npm installed.
-2. Run `npm install` to install any dependencies (if applicable).
-3. Make changes to the source files as needed.
+1. Make changes to the source files as needed.
-4. Load the extension in Chrome as described in the Installation section.
+2. Load the extension in Chrome with Developer Mode activated.
-5. After making changes, reload the extension in Chrome to see the updates.
+3. After making changes, reload the extension in Chrome to see the updates.

 ## Contributing